Unmanned combat aerial vehicle: History

+First Attempts - 1940-1970

-One of the earliest explorations of the concept of the combat drone was by Lee de Forest, an early inventor of radio devices, and U. A. Sanabria, a TV engineer.
-They presented their idea in an article in a 1940 publication of Popular Mechanics.
+One of the earliest explorations of the concept of the combat drone was pioneered by two men: Lee de Forest who was an inventor and developer of early radio controlled devices and U.A.
+Sanabria who was an electrical engineer in the emerging field of television and commercial broadcasting.
+Their idea for a radio-command vehicle was featured in an article in a 1940 publication of Popular Mechanics.
 The modern military drone was the brainchild of John Stuart Foster Jr., a nuclear physicist of Lawrence Livermore Laboratory.
 In 1971, Foster was a model airplane hobbyist and had the idea this hobby could be applied to building weapons.
 He drew up plans and by 1973 DARPA (Defense Advanced Research Projects Agency) built two prototypes called "Prairie" and "Calera".
 They were powered by a modified lawn-mower engine and could stay aloft for two hours while carrying a 28 lb load.

+It should be noted, however, that the pioneers of military or combat UAV development were, in order, the United States, Israel, and Iran.
+The U.S. and Israel began developing combat drones in the 1970s, followed by Iran in the 1980s.
+The primary reason for this simultaneous development in the industry was that the United States, Iran, and Israel were strategic allies prior to 1979.

+Israel - 1973-1982

 In the 1973 Yom Kippur War, Israel used unarmed U.S. Ryan Firebee target drones to spur Egypt into firing its entire arsenal of anti-aircraft missiles.
 This mission was accomplished with no injuries to Israeli pilots, who soon exploited the depleted Egyptian defences.
 In the late 1970s and 80s, Israel developed the Scout and the Pioneer, which represented a shift toward the modern lighter, glider-type model of UAV.
 Israel pioneered the use of unmanned aerial vehicles (UAVs) for real-time surveillance, electronic warfare, and decoys.
 The images and radar decoying provided by these UAVs helped Israel to completely neutralize the Syrian air defenses in Operation Mole Cricket 19 at the start of the 1982 Lebanon War, resulting in no pilots downed.